 If you are anything like me and asking “what is CRM software”, you probably started off your CRM research with a quick internet search.
 For most of us the first stop in our quest for knowledge will be Wikipedia, there you will be told that:

 Using CRM Software is an approach to managing a company’s interactions with current and future customers.
 It often involves using technology to organize, automate, and synchronize sales, marketing, customer service, and technical support.

 It’s ok, I didn’t really get it at first either.
 CRM tends to be one of those terms that gets thrown around quite a lot.
 It is used by IT software vendors to describe a whole array of different products designed to enable the management of customer relationships.
 This might be systems for sales teams to help automate and boost their sales process, marketing systems to run marketing campaigns and help desk programmes to manage customer support services.

 Whilst there is no correct use of the word CRM, it is most commonly used to describe sales force automation software or a combination of any of the above.
-For example, at Really Simple Systems we offer sales force automation, integrated email marketing and a customer service and support module in one system.
+For example, at Really Simple Systems we offer sales force automation, integrated email marketing and a customer service and support tool in one system.

 I have been working for Really Simple Systems for a few weeks now and this is what I can tell you about CRM software so far: